Ecosystems

 Some of the most representative plant species of the Andean region:

 • Lady's purse or slipper flower (Calceolaria herbeohybrida): comes from Argentina, although it is well adapted to other areas of the Andean region.
+This adaptability makes it a resilient species in varying conditions.

 • Quina (Cinchona officinalis): considered a medicinal tree from which quinine is obtained.
 Once this was more widely used in medicine, but it is still used in tonic water to impart bitter flavors.
+This tree highlights the region's contribution to medicinal resources.

 Andean Plants and Animals - Flora and Fauna - Plants of the Andean region